 According to new data from 2011 NOAA tests, bottlenose dolphins in the Gulf of Mexico are underweight, anemic, have low blood sugar and/or some symptoms of liver and lung disease.
-The research is part of the process for studying the effects of the Deepwater Horizon oil spill.
+The research is part of the process of studying the effects of the Deepwater Horizon oil spill.

-Bottlenose dolphins in Barataria Bay, Louisiana, are showing signs of severe ill health, according to NOAA marine mammal biologists and their local, state, federal and other research partners.
+Bottlenose dolphins in Barataria Bay, Louisiana, are showing signs of severe ill health, according to NOAA marine mammal biologists and their local, state, federal, and other research partners.

 Barataria Bay, located in the northern Gulf of Mexico, received heavy and prolonged exposure to oil during the Deepwater Horizon oil spill.

 Based on comprehensive physicals of 32 live dolphins from Barataria Bay in the summer of 2011, preliminary results show that many of the dolphins in the study are underweight, anemic, have low blood sugar and/or some symptoms of liver and lung disease.
-Nearly half also have abnormally low levels of the hormones that help with stress response, metabolism and immune function.
+Nearly half also have abnormally low levels of the hormones that help with stress response, metabolism, and immune function.

 Researchers fear that some of the study dolphins are in such poor health that they will not survive.
 One of these dolphins, which was last observed and studied in late 2011, was found dead in January 2012.

-NOAA and its local, state and federal partners started the Barataria Bay dolphin study in 2011 as part of the Natural Resource Damage Assessment (NRDA), the process for studying the effects of the Deepwater Horizon oil spill.
+NOAA and its local, state, and federal partners started the Barataria Bay dolphin study in 2011 as part of the Natural Resource Damage Assessment (NRDA), the process for studying the effects of the Deepwater Horizon oil spill.